IBM/MLOps-CPD/README.md

 # 2. Pipeline Setup

-For this section you need to know how to create a WS Pipeline and how to correctly setup `Notebook Jobs`.
+For this section you need to know how to create a WS Pipeline and how to correctly setup `Notebook Jobs`, which you will need to add Notebooks to a Pipeline.
 Check out the following toggleable sections to learn how to do that.

 ---
 <details>